If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Get Rid of Cat Pee Smell

-Here are step-by-step guides for getting cat pee odors out of a variety of different surfaces.
+Here are step-by-step guides for getting cat urine odors out of different surfaces in your home.

 Hardwood Flooring

-7. In the morning, vacuum up the baking soda.
+7. In the morning, vacuum up the powder.

-You can also use designated pet odor remover products, but this is a green eco-friendly, and cheap alternative that often works just as well.
+You can use designated pet odor remover products, but this vinegar method is eco-friendly and effective for recent accidents.

 For Extreme Odors